atadams/modular-scale/readme.md

 	</tr>
 </table>

-The positive multiples for the 1.333 ratio progress as nicely—but the negative multiples get too small much too quickly.
+The positive multiples for the 1.333 ratio progress nicely—but the negative multiples get too small much too quick.
 The first step goes from 16 to 12—a very big jump.
 The second step is 9.
 And at only the third step the value is a *very* small 7.

 Now compare this to the column where the negative ratio is 1.125.
-You still get the nice 1.333 ratio progression for positive multiples, and the negative multiples get smaller at a much more usable progression.
+You still get the nice 1.333 ratio progression for positive multiples, and the negative multiples get smaller at a much more usable rate.
 The following chart illustrates this.

 ![image](chart.png)

 ###Multibases and Multibases Removed
 I have also removed the multibase and multiratio features because they made things much more complicated and their use never made much sense to me.
 The idea of two scales laid on top of each other, IMO, breaks the scale.
-I understand that there may be a need for multiple scales on a page—but I think they should be independent of each other.
+I understand that there may be a need for multiple scales on a page—but I think they should be interacted with independent of each other.

 ###Removed Gem Files
 To avoid issues with the Modular Scale gem, I have "de-Gemified" the code so it is now a self-contained .scss file with no dependancies.